MV10/GenericHostBuilderLogger/README.md

 ## How It Works

 The basic `AddHostBuilderLogger` call creates an instance of the `HostBuilderLogger` which internally stores log messages in a thread-safe queue collection.
-Then it registeres a simple Generic Host `BackgroundService` called `HostBuilderLoggerEmitterService`.
+Then it registers a simple Generic Host `BackgroundService` called `HostBuilderLoggerEmitterService`.
 When the host signals application startup via the `ApplicationStarting` token provided by `IHostApplicationLifetime`, the service triggers the logger to dump the queue to the live logger provided by the host.

 In the event of a failure, calling `TerminalEmitCachedMessages` builds a separate, bare-bones Generic Host.
 If logger configuration was provided, first it attempts to build a host using that configuration, and if that fails, it falls back to the default configuration.
 This process registers a similar `BackgroundService` called `HostBuilderLoggerTerminatorService` which again triggers the logger to dump the queue in response to application startup, but after the dump is complete it calls `StopApplication`.